 Specialist Marine Studies – Practical in 2018

-2018 has been a big year for Specialist Marine Studies, highlighted by our record number of Year 7 applicants for 2019.
+2018 was a big year for Specialist Marine Studies, highlighted by our record number of Year 7 applicants for 2019.

 The majority of our Year 10 Specialist students have completed qualifications such as WA Recreational Skippers Ticket (RST), PADI Open Water Diver Certification and Royal Life Saving WA Bronze Medallion.
 All of these programs are endorsed by the School Curriculum and Standards Authority which means they can contribute to a student’s Western Australian Certificate of Education (WACE) for Years 11 and 12.